 My Paradise rose is one of the most beautiful and unique blooms in my garden!

-The bloom shape itself is the perfect rose, but the coloring is what makes this rose so special.
-It starts out as a blueish purple.
-As the day gets warmer and sunnier, the tips of the petals turn a vibrant fuschia color.
-As the bloom sits in the sun (for a day or two), the entire bloom will turn fuschia with a hint of purple in the center.
+The bloom shape resembles a perfect rose, but the coloring is what makes this rose so special.
+It starts out as a blueish lavender purple shade.
+As the day gets warmer and sunnier, the tips of the petals slowly turn to a vibrant hot pink color.
+As the bloom sits in the sun (for a day or two), the entire bloom will turn hot pink with a hint of the purple still left in the center.

 I purchased my Paradise Rose from the clearance section at Home Depot!
 She was hanging on by a thread, but roses are SO resilient.
 Now she is in her third spring and thriving!
 I have seen this variety at Home Depot and Lowes this year.